benburwell/benburwell.github.io/_posts/2018-10-09-how-does-dhcp-work.md

 were published in October 1993, and the latest version, [RFC 2131][rfc2131], was published in March 1997.
-For historical context, I wanted to learn what had changed throughout the versions, so I ran `$ diff rfc1531.txt rfc1541.txt` (this is one of those times that I love having the [RFC repository downloaded locally with `rsync`](https://www.rfc-editor.org/retrieve/rsync/).
+For historical context, I wanted to learn what had changed throughout the versions, so I ran `$ diff rfc1531.txt rfc1541.txt` (this is one of those times that I love having the [RFC repository available locally](https://www.rfc-editor.org/retrieve/rsync/).
 There don't seem to be any protocol changes between RFC 1531 and RFC 1541, just a few formatting and phrasing changes.
 Running `diff` on RFC 1531 and RFC 2131 produced quite a large output that I was not eager to read through, but conveniently, section 1.1 of RFC 2131 is called "Changes to RFC 1541".
 The 1997 changes are described as: